 The original road from Ballisodare to Sligo crossed the present-day golf course, ran past St Patrick’s church and down, parallel to the modern Airport Road, to the shore northeast of Killaspugbrone.
 The Burma Road, once a path called Thady’s Lane on the 19th-century estate of the Walker family of Rathcarrick, was built in 1945.
 St Patrick’s Catholic church was opened in 1921.

-Carrowbunnaun, where Strandhill car park is now located, was wild sand dunes where farmers drove horses-drawn carts to the shore to gather seaweed for fertiliser over 100 years ago.
+Carrowbunnaun, where Strandhill car park is now located, was wild sand dunes where farmers drove horse-drawn carts to the shore to gather seaweed for fertiliser over 100 years ago.
 Among the dunes are wild orchids and flowers in many colours.

 Today you can relax in the silken water of a seaweed bath, stroll along the shore, surf, trek, enjoy fine food and explore this modern seaside village and the ancient Coolera peninsula.